 Briefly, an IDS platform can analyze network traffic for patterns and recognize malicious attack patterns.
 IPS combines the analysis functionality of an IDS with the ability to intervene and prevent the delivery of malicious packets.
 To put it simply, IDS systems detect, and IPS tools prevent.

-An IDS program is a diagnostic tool that can recognize malicious packets and create notifications, but it can’t block the packets from entering the network.
+An IDS program is a diagnostic tool that can recognize malicious network packets and create notifications, but it can’t block the unwanted packets from entering the network.
 An IPS is a diagnostic and incident response tool that can not only flag bad traffic but can also prevent that traffic from interacting with the network.